canada-ca/digital-playbook-guide-numerique/en/4-empower-staff-deliver-better-services.md

 It is essential that business processes be reviewed to identify opportunities to improve service delivery.
 A website is not a service; it is just one channel for accessing or delivering a service.
 Designing new or redesigning existing digital services should also facilitate service delivery best practices (e.g., open data and joined-up services). **(Do - Digital Design Playbook (ISED))**

+Each service must have one person who has the authority and is responsibile for making business, product and technical decisions.
+This person is responsible for communicating the vision, making decisions in a timely fashion, managing stakeholder/vendor relationships, monitoring project health and is accountable for the success or failure of the service.
+This person also sets the strategy for the service, defines the features of the service, and is responsible for the service on an ongoing basis, until it is decommissioned. **(GC)**

 </div>

 <section class="dpgn-section-checklist">